BASW has adapted our priorities and services to meet the needs of our members and wider social work workforce during the coronavirus pandemic.

 Priority areas include PPE, testing, support and guidance, support for vulnerable groups and recognition for social work.
 A full list of priority areas is below.

-- Captured feedback from 2070 social workers (at 1 June 2020) to hear what the issues are, and continue to collect feedback to highlight to social work leaders what the priorities for social work are.
+- We have captured feedback from 2200 social workers (at 14 July 2020) to hear what the issues are, and continue to collect feedback to highlight to social work leaders what the priorities for social work are and have set out priority areas of focus.

 - Shared an open letter to the Prime Minister calling for PPE, priority testing for social workers, supporting social workers back into the workforce, supporting vulnerable groups and whilst it is good news that social workers are recognised as key workers – we want more acknowledgment of the important work social workers do.